Who I see

 Bilingual Therapist – English & Spanish

-Serving children (ages 2+), teens, adults, and families
+Serving children (ages 2+), teens, adults, couples and families

 Certified Yoga Teacher